 Discrimination: The constitution grants men and women equal rights.
 Gender discrimination, however, prevailed due to society's norms based on traditional customs and rules of ethnic groups and religious communities that perpetuated inequalities.
-For example, although the law attributes equal rights for all children in cases of inheritance, the customary law across different communities denies those rights to women.
-The land tenure law recognizes equal rights for men and women to access the land, yet it also recognizes the customary law as a way of acquiring tenure rights.
+For example, although the formal law attributes equal rights for all children in cases of inheritance, the customary law across different communities denies those rights to many children.
+The land-tenure law recognizes equal rights for men and women to access the land, yet it also recognizes the customary law that favors men as a way of acquiring tenure rights.